alissa-huskey/RecursiveDocument/README.rst

 RecursiveDocument is a Python (2.7+ and 3.3+) library formating, in a console-friendly and human-readable way, a document specified through its structure (sections, sub-sections, paragraphs, etc.).
+It is especially well suited for printing help messages for command-line executables.

 It's licensed under the `MIT license <http://choosealicense.com/licenses/mit/>`__.
 It's available on the `Python package index <http://pypi.python.org/pypi/RecursiveDocument>`__,